-The consolidated financial statements are presented in Canadian dollars.
+These interim condensed consolidated financial statements are presented in Canadian dollars.
 The functional currency of Almonty and its subsidiaries is the Canadian dollar except for Daytal, BVI, BTW and VRS whose functional currency is the Euro (" \in ") and TM and WCM, whose functional currency is the Australian Dollar.